JaeL17/high-level-semantics-embedding-model/README.md

 Welcome to the repository for a high-level semantic embedding model designed for intent classification, a crucial task in the field of Natural Language Processing (NLP).
 This project introduces a novel apporach to train high-level semantic sentence embedding models, with a primary focus on enhancing the understanding of the intention within sentences.

 ## Motivation
 In intent classification, it is essential to grasp a broader understanding of the underlying meaning in a sentence.
 However, conventional embedding models tend to focus on specific entity attributes within a sentence, such as certain keywords.
 To address this limitation, I implemented a data augmentation method to construct a triplet training dataset using the entity attributes and entity relations information extracted from FewRel relation classification dataset.
+My approach is inspired by the significance of emphasising the embedding of predicates, which unfold the content of a sentence, as opposed to focusing on entity attributes within a sentence.
 You can access the FewRel dataset here: [FewRel dataset](https://paperswithcode.com/dataset/fewrel)

 ## Contents
-1. **Data Parsing**: Code for constructing the triplet training dataset.
+1. **Data Parsing**: Code for implementing data augmentation method to construct the triplet training dataset.
 2. **Training**: Code for fine-tuning open-source sentence embedding models on the triplet training dataset.
 3. **Testing**: Code for computing the top-3 accuracy of **MTEB/mtop_intent** dataset using a retrieval framework with Annoy index for vector search.
 In this approach, the trainset of MTEB/mtop_intent is indexed, and the testset is used as a search query.
 4. **Visualising Attention**: Code for visualising the attention mechanisms within each layer of the embedding models.